-THE GLOBAL SLAVERY INDEX

-At the Factories
+At the factories

 Maxeon Solar Technologies

-Maxeon's operated facilities in France (BBB), Mexico (BB) and the Philippines (BB) are considered to be at low risk of modern slavery by the Global Slavery Index.
+Maxeon's operated facilities in Malaysia and the Philippines are considered to be at low risk of modern slavery by the Global Slavery Index.
 This assessment is reaffirmed by the nature of the local workforce (not having low skilled contract workers), the measures Maxeon takes to onboard employees, the strength of the local regulatory regimes, and the lack of historical allegations.
 All Maxeon employees and contractors are required to complete onboarding training, followed by annual training in the subsequent years.
 They are also required to sign the accompanying Annual Acknowledgment of Support.
 As part of the acknowledgment, both employees and contractors will be asked to confirm that they are not aware of any violations of Maxeon's Code, including human rights.

-The one location of Maxeon's assessed to be at medium risk of modern slavery is Malaysia (CCC according to the Global Slavery Index).
-This is due to the local labour market's use of overseas contract workers that are known to be exploited in certain industries (most allegations are in the palm oil industry although manufacturers have also been implicated).
-In recognition of this risk, Maxeon has greatly curtailed the use of overseas contract workers and has taken action in the past to identify and resolve these issues (see case study on page 8).
-For the few contract workers who remain on site, in positions such as cleaners and guards which are difficult to recruit locally, we closely monitor and mitigate any risks and consider the risk of any infractions at our site to be low due to our efforts, although we remain vigilant and regularly update our measures.
+The one location of Maxeon's assessed to be at medium risk of modern slavery is Mexico (according to the Global Slavery Index).
+We closely monitor and mitigate any risks and consider the risk of any infractions at our Mexican sites to be low due to our efforts, although we remain vigilant and regularly update our measures.

-HSPV
+HSPV / HSNE

-HSPV is assessed to have medium risk as China is rated CC on the Global Slavery Index indicating a medium risk.
+HSPV is assessed to have medium risk as China is rated Medium risk on the Global Slavery Index.
 HSPV's operations are located in Yixing city, Jiangsu Province far from the allegations of force labour that are the subject of scrutiny of the solar industry as are its suppliers which are not located in Xinjiang.
-We have had no allegations of modern slavery at HSPV or its suppliers.
-Furthermore, audits have not uncovered any deficiencies in HSPV's practices in the past.
-HSPV's medium risk is therefore only on account of the seriousness of the allegations of what is allegedly happening elsewhere in China and not because we consider HSPV to have any direct exposure to such allegations.
+We have had no allegations of modern slavery at HSPV/HSNE's or its suppliers.
+Furthermore, audits have not uncovered any deficiencies in HSPV/HSNE's practices in the past.
+HSPV's medium risk is therefore only on account of the seriousness of the allegations of what is allegedly happening elsewhere in China and not because we consider HSPV/HSNE to have any direct exposure to such allegations.

 Summary

-The two medium risk assessments identified for China and Malaysia are inherent risks based on industry and country risk under the Global Slavery Index.
-The assessment is not based on any specific characteristics of the operations of HSPV or Maxeon.
+The two medium risk assessments identified for China and Mexico are inherent risks based on industry and country risk under the Global Slavery Index.
+The assessment is not based on any specific characteristics of the operations of HSPV/HSNE or Maxeon.
 We consider neither location to have any special risk that is not already addressed with robust procedures.

+moxeon

 Maxeon's Operated Facilities

-Low Risk of Modern Slavery
+Maxeon's Operated Facilities

+Philippines

+Malaysia

 Medium Risk of Modern Slavery